GovAlta/dcp-monorepo/apps/common-capabilities/data/README.md

 ### Group Column
 There are 5 fixed values as shown below:

-#### Top,Spec,Body
+#### Top / Body
-These 3 are used in the details page.
-Assign the "Group" column to one of these values.
-The row order will set the display order.
+These 2 are used in the details page.
+Assign the "Group" column to one of these values to put that data in that block.
+Top is displayed first.
+After that, the main difference is that the body fields will show the display name with the data.

+#### Spec
+This is a subgroup called by the datatype Specs() which would be used in the body group.
+The row order will set the display order within the specification block.

 #### Security
 Are all the security fields.
 Some use the subgroup that match the security datatype.
 The other have a fieldname that is derived from the datatype.
 Eg: SecurityStatus.
 These will be the group name.
 A special feature of this is the "Display" can contain column headers.